Gustav Sohon: End of army life

 Sohon's five-year enlistment ended in July 1857.
 He then sought out his earlier friend and mentor, Lieutenant John Mullan.
 Mullan was spearheading the construction of a military road from Walla Walla to Fort Benton, and Sohon surveyed routes and monitored the construction progress.
 In 1860 Sohon guided the first wagon party to cross the Rocky and Bitterroot Mountains to the Columbia Plateau by a route other than the more accustomed Overland Trail.
-When Mullan's Road was complete, Sohon accompanied him to Washington, DC, to assist in the preparation of topographical data, maps, and illustrations for a report on the road's construction.
+When Mullan's Road was complete, Sohon accompanied him to Washington, D.C., to assist in the preparation of topographical data, maps, and illustrations for a report on the road's construction.
 He never returned to the Northwest.

-Marriage and family
+Marriage and family life

 In April 1863, Gustav Sohon and Julianna Groh were married.
 For a brief time they lived in San Francisco, where Sohon ran a photography studio.
 Several years later, they returned to Washington, DC, where Sohon disappeared from public life, running a shoe business and raising a large family with Julianna.
 He died on September 9, 1903.

 Sohon's artistic abilities place him the same league with such other, better-known Western artists as George Catlin, Paul Kane, and Karl Bodmer.
 As an artist, Sohon was a product of his time and his depictions of treaty events reflect this.
 His drawings and watercolor paintings allow everyone who views them to see, through his eyes, the treaty councils between the United States Government and Indian tribes of the Pacific Northwest.